Easy Sate Hamburger Recipe

 Sate is a spicy peanut paste widely used in Thai and Indonesian cooking.
 It has a taste unlike anything else I know of and is quite easy to get hooked on.

-Use Hamburger Recipes.com's Basic Chicken Burger, Basic Hamburger or Basic Pork Burger patties as a base.
-Personally I prefer sate with chicken but it goes equally well with beef and pork and ultimately the choice would boil down to personal taste and the availability of ingredients.
+Use the Basic Chicken Burger , Basic Hamburger or Basic Pork Burger patties as a base.
+Personally I prefer sate with chicken but it goes equally well with beef and pork — ultimately the choice boils down to personal taste and the availability of ingredients.

 Serves 4